zhimengtech/zhimengtech.github.io/spirit_arena_privacy_policy.md

 **Privacy Policy**

-Xianzhuo Rong built the Magic Stone Puzzle: Play And Learn app as a Commercial app.
-This SERVICE is provided by Xianzhuo Rong and is intended for use as is.
+ZhimengTech built the SpiritArena: Play And Learn app as a Commercial app.
+This SERVICE is provided by ZhimengTech and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.